 Sapporo Snow Festival

 One of Japan’s most famous festivals, the Sapporo Snow Festival spans six days and is filled with food, snow, and sculptures.
-Huge creations are carefully crafted in Odori Park from international and Japanese sculptors, and you can find a huge selection of food trucks with warming food and drink to keep you going.
-There are multiple sights to explore, and we have a dedicated guide to enjoying the Sapporo Snow Festival.
+Huge creations are carefully crafted in Odori Park by international and Japanese sculptors, and you can find plenty of food trucks with warming food and drink to keep you going.

 Noboribetsu Onsen “Naked Man” Festival